guy-ba/UGMMT/plots_output/QED/README.md

-QED output plots will be here
+QED output plots will be saved here